richmahn/en_tn/mat/front/intro.md

 #### Who wrote the Book of Matthew? ####

 The book does not give the reader the name of the author.
-However, since early Christian times, most Christians have thought that the author is Matthew, one of Jesus' disciples.
+However, since early Christian times, most Christians have thought that the author is Matthew.
+Matthew was a disciple of Jesus.

 ## Part 2: Important Religious and Cultural Concepts ##